nmoschkin/KuCoin.NET/README.md

 This library is in active development, and it's brand new so things will undoubtedly change while I consider next steps.

-June 1st, 2021: Fixed major problem when running the app for the first time.
-If anyone tried to run this before, and it didn't work, try again.
+June 10th, 2021: Major performance improvements and critical socket feed synchronization tweaks.

 ## Installation